 Between 1939, and 1967, we only had the British Home Service, with regional variants broadcast across a medium wave network.

-It wasn’t until the 30th of September 1967 when Radio 4 was officially born.
+It wasn’t until September 30, 1967 when Radio 4 was officially born.
 At this time, the BBC was responding to the increasing challenges of pirate and offshore radio, by renaming some of its entertainment channels.

 At first, Radio 4 held the 200Khz position of Radio 2, before eventually moving to 198 Khz.